 Dr. Wiley appears in the 1913 Bell Telephone Directory.
 His telephone number was 49.

-Dr. Wiley died on the 14th of October, 1914.
+Dr. Wiley died in Dresden on the 14th of October, 1914.
 At the time of his death, Dr. Wiley was the M.O.H. for Dresden and he was a coroner for Kent County.
-Mrs. Wiley died in Dresden on the 14th of February 1940.
-They are both buried at the Dresden Cemetery.
+Mrs. Wiley died at her home on St George Street in Dresden on the 14th of February 1940.
+Dr. and Mrs. Wiley were buried at the Dresden Cemetery.

 *Photo of Dr. Wiley courtesy of The Dresden Public Library.

-**His brother Dr. Walter Davidson Wiley and Dr. Hugh Sinclair McDonald, Dr. William Henry Bullis and his son-in-law Dr. Russel Donald McAlpine are also featured on the Chatham-Kent Physician Tribute website.
+**Dr. Wiley’s brother Dr. Walter Davidson Wiley, Dr. Hugh Sinclair McDonald, Dr. William Henry Bullis and his son-in-law Dr. Russel Donald McAlpine are also featured on the Chatham-Kent Physician Tribute website.